-The second rub is that some writers, teachers, and critics think writing in dialect shows disrespect for characters, that it can be a way of belittling them.
+The second rub is that some writers, teachers, and critics think writing in dialect shows disrespect for characters, that it belittles them.
 There may be some merit to this argument.
-Think about it: how many characters have you read, who were supposed to have high cultural or economic standing, who spoke with a deep southern accent or a slow western drawl if the story wasn’t set in one of those locations?
+Think about it: How many characters have you read, who were supposed to have high cultural or economic standing, but spoke with a deep southern accent or a slow western drawl if the story wasn’t set in one of those locations?
 Not many, I’ll bet.
-That cognitive dissonance between how you expect a character to sound and how they actually do could make a character more interesting, but it could also be used to mark them in a negative way.
-Language can enforce stereotypes rather than upending them.
+That mismatch between how a reader expects a character to sound and how they actually do could make a character more interesting, but it could also be used to mark them in a negative way.

 Foreign languages are also things to be careful with.
 If a character comes from a foreign country, it’s OK in some circumstances for an author to drop in an occasional foreign word:

-- if it’s the right word, or the only word, the character can use to express a certain idea or concept;
+- If it’s the right word, or the only word, she can use to express a certain idea or concept;

-It can also be OK for an author to throw into a character’s dialog enough foreign words to show her putting on airs or otherwise trying to be someone she is not.
+It can also be OK for an author to throw into a character’s dialogue enough foreign words to show her putting on airs or otherwise trying to be someone she is not.

 All right, then, time to put on your reviewer’s hat.
-Here are some question to ask regarding dialect, foreign languages, and jargon as you review a piece.
+Here are some questions to ask regarding dialect, foreign languages, and jargon as you review a work.

 - If it isn’t necessary, appropriate, or both, what should the author do to fix the problem?

 - Does the amount of dialect, foreign language, or

 jargon, or the way it’s being written, make the piece hard to read?
 Does it